fo76utils/fo76utils/README.md

 * [terrain](doc/terrain.md) - older and simpler program to render terrain and water only to an RGB image, using files created by btddump, or findwater.
 Includes 2D and isometric mode.
 * [wrldview](doc/wrldview.md) - interactive version of render.

+Running any of the programs without arguments prints detailed usage information.

+### Installation from binary packages

+Windows and Linux binaries are automatically compiled on every update to the source code, using GitHub workflows.
+To download these as .zip archives, select the most recent successful "Build CE2Utils" workflow run on the GitHub [Actions](https://github.com/fo76utils/ce2utils/actions) page, then either "build-linux" or "build-win" under Artifacts.
+Note that downloading the files requires logging in to GitHub.

+#### Setting the game data path

+The environment variable **CE2UTILS\_DATAPATH** can be used to set the default input data path globally for all tools.
+If this environment variable is set, for example to "D:/SteamLibrary/steamapps/common/Starfield/Data", then the paths Starfield/Data and Starfield/Data/Starfield.esm can be replaced in all the example commands with "" and Starfield.esm, respectively.

+### Building from source code

 Can be built with MSYS2 (https://www.msys2.org/) on 64-bit Windows, and also on Linux.
 Run "scons" to compile. mman.c and mman.h are from mman-win32 (https://github.com/alitrack/mman-win32).
 All source code is under the MIT license.

-Running any of the programs without arguments prints detailed usage information.

-### Building from source code on Windows
+#### Building on Windows with MSYS2

 * Download and run the MSYS2 installer from https://www.msys2.org/.
 * In the MSYS2 MSYS terminal, run these commands to install development packages: